There are 3 levers for website projects

 - Has the client been involved in a website project before?

 - Thrive takes December 22nd - Jan 2nd every year.

 The good news is we come up with a timeline for the project as well as scope and cost during our intake process.

 We also give email status reports every Monday with exactly what we have done that week and what is up next.

 Thrive strives to have the best process and communication of any Seattle web design agency.

 A solid discovery process will minimize any changes to scope but priorities can shift during the middle of a project.

-New functionality, design, and content not outlined in the agreement we initially come up with will usually require changes to the budget and timeline.
+Any new functionality, design, and content not outlined in the initial agreement will usually require changes to the budget and timeline.

-Don't worry, we'll agree on any changes to the budget & timeline before the additional work commences.
+Don't worry, we'll agree on any changes to the budget and timeline before the additional work commences.